Higher Order Array Methods

 The syntax of

-reduce ()
+reduce ()is:

 reduce((accumulator, currentValue) => { /* … */ })